All individual plants are $4.00 each.

 AGRONALDO DE ASTI

 Glossy chiles from Guatemala.
 A miniature chilhuacle but with more sizzle.
-Chinense.
+Annuum.

 AJI AMARILLO #2

-A smaller chile which turns bright yellow.
-This color stays well in vinegar.
+A smaller chile whose bright yellows color stays well in vinegar.
+Golden citrus.
 Baccatum.

 AJI AMARILLO #3